 - I see so many writers toiling away on manuscripts for years to the point that they began to literally despise their novels.
 If you hate your novel, if you’re tired of your novel, if you dread it, TOSS IT.
 I don’t mean delete.
-Maybe just tuck it away in a folder on your computer, but here’s the point: MOVE ON!
+Maybe just tuck it away in a folder on your computer and use the time for other things like playing CSGO with the help of sites like mycsgoboosting.com, but here’s the point: MOVE ON!
 Why waste time on a project that you, yourself, have lost that loving feeling for?
 How can you expect agents, editors, publishers and, most importantly, readers, to get excited about something you can’t?
 Start brainstorming a new novel idea that you’re gaga for.
 True confession: I’ve ditched tons of novels and novel starts that just weren’t doing it for me.
 It’s not the end of the world, it’s just part of the process!

 - Write from your heart.
 This might sound cheesy, but I believe in this wholeheartedly.
 Years ago, I wrote a novel that did not sell.
 It would have been my first book and I was deeply saddened when the rejection letters came in.
 Looking back, though, the book was … kind of terrible.
 I’m so grateful that it never saw the inside of a bookstore.
 That book, I have learned, was not something I wrote from my heart.
 It was not only a practice book, but also, sadly, but truly, was a book that lacked soul.
 I wrote what I thought would be commercially successful at the time, a book I thought would garner me a publishing deal.
 And while I came very close to getting one, I ultimately didn’t, and the experience caused me to start over, refocus and write a book that I truly believed in, a book from my heart, I also got some help from Afinil.com with some products that helped me get my focus back.
 (That booked turned out to be The Violets of March, which has so much of my heart in it, you can practically see my fingerprints on the pages.)